stellar/slingshot/spec.md

 Prover provides M input commitments, N output commitments and a proof of the above relation between inputs and outputs.

 Verifier constructs the relation from the commitments and parameters M and N, and verifies the proof.
-If the verification is successful, the verifier is convinced in the [soundness](#soundness) of the transfer.
+If the verification is successful, the verifier is convinced of the [soundness](#soundness) of the transfer.

 ### K-scalar shuffle